Glossitis: Geometric glossitis

 Geometric glossitis, also termed herpetic geometric glossitis, is a term used by some to refer to a chronic lesion associated with herpes simplex virus (HSV) type I infection, in which there is a deep fissure in the midline of the tongue, which gives off multiple branches.
 The lesion is usually very painful, and there may be erosions present in the depths of the fissures.
 Similar fissured lesions which are not associated with HSV, as may occur in fissured tongue, do not tend to be painful.
 The name comes from the geometric pattern of the fissures which are longitudinal, crossed or branched.
-It is described as occurring in immunocompromized persons, e.g. who have leukemia.
-However, the association between herpes simplex and geometric glossitis is disputed by some due to a lack of gold standard techniques for diagnosis of intraoral herpetic lesions, and the high prevalence of asymptomatic viral shedding in immunocompromized individuals.
+It is described as occurring in immunocompromised persons, e.g. who have leukemia.
+However, the association between herpes simplex and geometric glossitis is disputed by some due to a lack of gold standard techniques for diagnosis of intraoral herpetic lesions, and the high prevalence of asymptomatic viral shedding in immunocompromised individuals.
 Treatment is with systemic aciclovir.